claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 - Obsidian creates the link with the alias as its custom display text, for example `[[Artificial Intelligence|AI]]`.
 # Troubleshooting

+## Syncing a new vault with iCloud

+- !!
+It might be best to create it on phone first, NOT on Macbook
+- ...and on phone, it might give an iCloud option on startup, but only for opening existing vaults, not creating new ones
+	- (although I didn't find this when I created one in Jan '26, but I don't know if that's cos I already had some vaults successfully syncing)
+- ... and if you try adding an Obsidian folder to your iCloud drive folder in your MacBook, it won't show up on your phone
+- But if you just create a new vault, and then delete it (click icon top left, then click name of vault, then select Manage vaults, then select vault name, then "delete vault")...
+- ...this will bring you to a screen with a "Create new vault" option that allows you to select "Store in iCloud"
+- I worked this out courtesy of [this post on the Obsidian forum](https://forum.obsidian.md/t/not-able-to-sync-through-icloud/97859/2) (the post is dated 9 Mar '25, I was looking on 31 Mar '25)
+	- !
+Warning!
+If you already created an Obsidian folder in your iCloud drive folder via Macbook, it will still be there!
+In Finder, it will look as though you have two identically-named folders in the same location
+	- I suggest either removing or renaming the duplicate (not the one being accessed via the phone app) asap
+	- You will now be able to open that folder on desktop and find the vault you created on mobile
+- !
+I don't know if the duplicate folder was the cause, but I also had another problem:
+    - When I copied another vault I'd already created, on Macbook, from another folder to the new iCloud drive/Obsidian folder, it DID appear on both mobile and desktop, BUT changes did not sync between desktop and mobile.
+It seemed like there were two entirely separate vaults.
+    - And then when I looked on Desktop at the vault list (via File => open vault), the vault I created on mobile was not listed as being in iCloud Drive / Obsidian.
+Instead, it was listed as being in `Users/claresudbery/library/Mobile Documents/iCloud~md~Obsidian/Documents`
+    - But if I closed down the problematic one on Desktop and removed it from the vault list (via the three dots nest to the vault name in the vault list), then opened it up again by selecting iCloud Drive in the Finder, it found the right one, synced between desktop and mobile, and the location in the vault list was listed as `Users/claresudbery/library/Mobile Documents/iCloud~md~Obsidian/Documents`
+    - At this point I could have the same vault open on both desktop and mobile, and changes in either one would sync with a second or two
 ## Updating headings so links aren't broken

 - There is no functionality and no plugins to react automatically to update links when headings are edited, cos it wouldn't be performant